Acenaphthylene

 Acenaphthylene, a polycyclic aromatic hydrocarbon is an ortho- and peri-fused tricyclic hydrocarbon.
-The molecule resembles naphthalene with positions 1 and 8 connected by a -CH=CH- unit.
+The molecule resembles naphthalene with positions 1 and 8 connected by a −CH=CH− unit.
 It is a yellow solid.
 Unlike many polycyclic aromatic hydrocarbons, it has no fluorescence.

 Occurrence

 Acenaphthylene occurs as about 2% of coal tar.
-It is produced industrially by gas phase dehydrogenation of acenaphthene.
+It is produced industrially by gas-phase dehydrogenation of acenaphthene.

 Reactions

 Hydrogenation gives the more saturated compound acenaphthene.
-Chemical reduction affords the radical anion sodium or potassium acenaphthalenide, which is used as a strong reductant (E = -2.26 V vs FC).
+Chemical reduction affords the radical anion sodium or potassium acenaphthalenide, which is used as a strong reductant (E = −2.26 V versus FC).

 It functions as a ligand for some organometallic compounds.

 Uses

-Polymerisation of acenaphthylene with acetylene in the presence of a Lewis acid catalyst gives electrically conductive polymers.
-Acenaphthylene possesses excellent properties as an antioxidant in cross-linked polyethylene and ethylene-propylene rubber.
+Polymerisation of acenaphthylene with acetylene in the presence of a Lewis acid catalyst gives electrically-conductive polymers.
+Acenaphthylene possesses excellent properties as an antioxidant in cross-linked polyethylene and ethylene propylene rubber.
 Thermal trimerization of acenaphthylene leads to decacyclene, which can be further processed to sulfur dyes.

 Toxicity

-The no-observed-adverse-effect-level of acenaphthylene after repeated 28-day oral administration to both male and female rats was found to be 4 mg/kg/day.
+The no-observed-adverse-effect level of acenaphthylene after repeated 28-day oral administration to both male and female rats was found to be 4 mg/kg/day.